progerjkd/skin-lesion-classification/DEPLOYMENT_GUIDE.md

 docker push ${INFERENCE_REPO}:latest
 ```

-**Note:** If docker files don't exist yet, you can use SageMaker's built-in containers initially.
+**Note:** You can use the provided Dockerfiles under `docker/`, or rely on SageMaker built-in containers initially.

 ## Step 8: Deploy SageMaker Pipeline